-I can easily imagine the pride and joy felt by the inhabitants of Parma and all people living and working in the Italian Food Valley, in the Emilia-Romagna region, when in December 2015 the Unesco named Parma Creative City of Gastronomy.
+I can easily imagine the pride and joy felt by the inhabitants of Parma when in December 2015, Unesco named Parma Creative City of Gastronomy.
+A much-deserved recognition to the capital of the Italian Food Valley, one of the jewels in the crown of the Emilia-Romagna region.

-Most people are familiar with the name Parma because of its famous ham (Prosciutto di Parma) and Parmesan cheese (Parmigiano Reggiano), probably not even relating the word to a place.
-French literature buffs might have read Stendhal’s acclaimed novel The Charterhouse of Parma and opera lovers probably know that Verdi was born in a town some 40 km from Parma, but I suspect that the majority of foreigners have barely heard of the city, and have no idea of where to pin it on the map of Italy.
-If you’re looking for lesser-known destinations in Italy, you should include Parma.
+Many people are familiar with the name Parma because of its famous ham (Prosciutto di Parma) and Parmesan cheese (Parmigiano Reggiano), probably not even relating the word to a place.
+French literature buffs might have read Stendhal’s acclaimed novel The Charterhouse of Parma, and opera lovers probably know that Verdi was born in a town some 40 km from Parma.
+However, I suspect that the majority of foreigners have barely heard of the city and have no idea of where to pin it on the map of Italy.

 A city of near 200,000, Parma is located about 125km (77 miles) south of Milan in the Emilia-Romagna region, the area of the Motor Valley (Ferrari, Lamborghini, Ducati and others well-known brands were born here) and of the Italian Food Valley.